Common potty training problems include

 • Chronic soiling

-Most kids experience one or more of these problems—-however briefly.
+Most kids experience one or more of these problems.
 In some cases, the causes are organic.
 For instance, when otherwise continent children begin wetting themselves during the day, it’s important to determine if they suffer from urinary tract infections or bubble bath urethritis (see guidelines 11 and 12 below).

-However, most potty training problems have behavioral causes (Schmidt 2004).
+However, according to Dr. Barton Schmidt, most potty training problems have behavioral causes (Schmidt 2004).
 With the right approach, parents can help resolve these problems or avoid them altogether.
-The guidelines below are based on scientific studies and the recommendations of pediatricians experienced with potty training problems.
+The guidelines below are based on published studies and the recommendations of pediatricians experienced with potty training problems.

 Guidelines for health, safety, and better cooperation